Hostdon/pleroma/docs/configuration/hardening.md

 > Recommended value: `true`

 The `/home`, `/root`, and `/run/user` folders can not be accessed by this service anymore.
-If your Pleroma user has its home folder in one of the restricted places, or use one of these folders as its working directory, you have to set this to `false`.
+If your Akkoma user has its home folder in one of the restricted places, or use one of these folders as its working directory, you have to set this to `false`.

 ### ProtectSystem